gzardini/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality.md

 The program does the following:

 1. It loads the intrinsic / extrinsic calibration parameters for the given robot.
-2. It reads the map file, using the map file given at launch.
+2. It reads the map file, using the map file given in the roslaunch command.
 3. It listens to the image topic `/![robot name]/camera_node/image/compressed`.
 4. It reads each image, projects the map features onto the image, and then writes the resulting image to the topic